 It sounds easy enough but trusting is certainly not the easy path, well not at first.
 There is zero control in trust!
 Letting go of the plan I saw for my life meant there was a huge hole that now demanded attention.
 It was uncomfortable.
 The movie in my head of how I imagined my life would be had children – lots of them.
 I needed reprogramming.
 Who was I now if I couldn’t be a mother?
 What did it mean for my marriage if we couldn’t have the children we’d always assumed would come?
 What did my life hold for me now?
 I needed a new story, a new identity.

 What happened surprised me.
 While I was busy searching for the meaning of my life, things started to change.
 Just little things.
-Among the sadness, there was a sense of expectation.
-This felt so much lighter than the desperation that had filled the past years.
+Among the sadness, there was a sense of anticipation.
+This felt lighter than the desperation that had filled the past years.
 Now that I no longer planned my life around trying to conceive, I had room for so much more.
-I started to look forward to things and enjoy the moments.
+I started to look forward to things and enjoy more moments.
 I started making plans.
 I still didn’t have a baby but the difference now was that it no longer consumed me.
-There was space for other things.
 My life was no longer on pause waiting for something to happen.
 I was changing my movie.

-So many people have asked me how I let go and to be honest, I’m not 100% sure there is one way to do it.
-What I do know is that for me, it started with the decision to want something different in my life than what I was currently experiencing.
-Letting go is a decision and making that decision is the hard part.
+So many people have asked me how I let go.
+To be honest, I'm not entirely sure.
+What I do know is that for me, it started with the decision to want something different in my life than my infertility experience.
+Moving forward starts with a decision and making that decision is the hard part.

-Learn and practise meditation or mindfulness.
+Practicing meditation.
 I am so grateful for this practice.
-Meditation helped me be with my emotions after many years of pushing them down and showed me the way through.
+When I meditate I feel more centred, more grounded and more aligned with my true self.
 Meditation is anything but woowoo.
 For me, it is the opposite of that.
-When I meditate I feel more centred, more grounded and more aligned with my true self.
+Meditation has also helped me be with my emotions after many years of pushing them down.
 I credit meditation for bringing an awareness of what really is in my life and a willingness to accept that.

-Get the support of someone who gets it.
-Find people who understand what you are going through.
+Getting the right support.
+I'm not sure I did this one so well but it is so vital.
+We need people who understand what we are going through so we can feel reassured, validated and less alone.
 Get online, join a support group, have coffee with an understanding friend.
 When I came out of the ‘infertility closet’ I was amazed at the number of women who had been through similar experiences.
 I spent a lot of my journey feeling alone and I know now that I didn’t need to.
 I just had to be vulnerable.

 Practice gratitude.
 This one can be hard to do when you aren’t feeling so grateful but that is exactly when you need gratitude the most.
 There is no shortage of online articles and books on gratitude.
 I can’t recommend this practice enough.

-Know that it is ok to ask for help.
-Infertility is a big deal – sometimes more than we give it credit for – and it is ok not to do it on your own.
-It is ok to ask for help.
-Finding someone who is able to guide you to what is true for you.
+Know that it's ok to ask for help.
+Infertility and childlessness is a big deal – sometimes more than we give it credit for – and it is ok not to do it on your own.
+When I finally found the right person to talk to. they were able to guide me to see things with a different perspective and that was life changing for me.
 Know that there are lots of different options of support so, if you need to, try different people until you get the support that is right for you.
-This was instrumental for me.

 We don’t always get the life we want, or the life we planned.
 We get the life we have but